CTurt/3DSController/README.md

 ### Download
 The latest release will always be downloadable from [here](https://github.com/CTurt/3DSController/releases/).

+If you are updating to 0.6 from an older version, you will need to make sure you update vJoy to the recommended version.

 ### Setup and Usage
-Firstly, if you want to be able to use the circle pad as a joystick you will need to install [vJoy (version 2.0.5-120515 is preferable)](http://sourceforge.net/projects/vjoystick/files/Beta%202.x/2.0.5-120515/vJoy_205_050515.exe/download).
+Firstly, if you want to be able to register the circle pad or touch screen as a joystick you will need to install [vJoy (version 2.0.5-120515 is preferable)](http://sourceforge.net/projects/vjoystick/files/Beta%202.x/2.0.5-120515/vJoy_205_050515.exe/download).
 However, if you just want to use keyboard buttons, this is not necessary.

 Extract the archive and copy the executable in the `3DS` directory with the extension that applies to your loader: `3DSController.3dsx` and `3DSController.smdh` for Ninjhax, `3DSController.3ds` for flashcards, or `3DSController.cia` for CFWs, into your 3DS's SD card or flashcard's micro SD card.